 Units will be assigned to campsites when they register.
-Cabins can be reserved on a first come first serve basis.
+Cabins can be reserved on a first come first serve basis at the registration link found on the council website.
 Lean-tos are also available for units to use, as are campsites for the hardy adventuresome units.
 Klondike staff reserves the right to move campsites if necessary.
 Bring sleds to transport gear to your site!
 All vehicles must park in the main parking lot.
 Only working four-wheel drive trucks will be permitted past the gate to drop off troop gear.
 After troop gear is dropped off, vehicles must be returned to the parking lot.
 The camp ranger is the only one to give permission for a truck to be kept at a site.
 There will be no driving on camp roads after the events begin, unless it is an emergency.